The local Workflow

 Auto-save delay

-Some editors are saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
-When we are in the process of changing sensitive content like front-matter parameters, this can easily cause Hugo’s server to throw an error, because Hugo can’t render inconsistent files.
+Some editors are auto-saving our work so fast by default, that nearly every keystroke leads to a new file version and the regeneration of the corresponding page.
+When we are in the process of changing sensitive content like frontmatter parameters, this can easily cause Hugo’s server to throw an error, because Hugo can’t render inconsistent files.

-This is not a big deal but gets annoying after a while.
+This may not be a big deal at first but will get annoying after a while.
 It’s better to set the auto-save delay to a bigger value, which lets us save consistent file versions manually.